 I'll Give My Child the Same Dose That I Use

 The growth rate of some children may be slowed, so they should use Flonase Allergy for the shortest amount of time possible to control symptoms.
-If your child needs Flonase Allergy for longer than two months per year, see your pediatrician for advice.
-If your child is 2 to 4 years of age, they can use Flonase Sensimist Allergy Relief.
+If your child needs Flonase Allergy for longer than two months per year, talk to your child's doctor for advice.

-I'll Need to Buy A Special Allergy Eye Drop
+I'll Need to Buy Allergy Eye Drops

 Prescription Flonase is Stronger So I'll Use It Instead